 Reindeer were also found on this tundra.
 As soon as food in an area ran out or the temperature dropped, the reindeer herds moved south.
 During the summer months, many reindeer stayed in the area that we now know as the Kempen.
 It was an area of sand ridges, stream valleys and swamps.
 Reindeer grazed primarily on the edges of the sand ridges and the stream valleys finding sufficient edible plants and drinking water in the immediate vicinity.
-The inhabitants at the time were however not permanently residents of this area.
+The people living here at that time were however not permanently residents of this area.
 They mainly lived off the reindeer and thus moved with the herds.
-Hunting, fishing and collecting edible tubers, nuts and berries were their main sources of sustenance.
+Hunting, fishing and collecting edible tuber plants, nuts and berries were their main sources of sustenance.

 These reindeer hunters used bows and arrows for hunting.
 The arrowhead was usually made of flint.
 These hunters also used flint scrapers to prepare the skins of the reindeer or other game.
 The necessary flint was found in South Limburg or Germany.
 The tools were made by the hunters themselves, sometimes in an encampment erected near the plain where the reindeer grazed.
 Archaeologists have recovered the flint tools, stone waste materials and sometimes reindeer antler tools from such encampments.
 All other traces have perished over time.
 Others tools have also been found in De Kempen, they are at least 10,000 years old and were once used by these reindeer hunters.

-Drawing of a flint arrowhead from the New Stone Age that was found in 1963 near Halve Mile in Oerle.
+Drawing of a flint arrowhead from the New Stone Age found in 1963 near Half Mile in Oerle.

-When the climate warmed, reindeer migrated permanently to the north.
-In De Kempen a different type of vegetation slowly began to establish itself and with it other types of animals appeared.
-The population of the areacontinued to live by means of hunting but became more focused on smaller game such as birds and fish.
-As new types of edible vegetation became established there was sufficient food to sustain the hunter gatherer population.
-The stone tools used by these people were in general smaller than those used in the preceding period.
-People in this region lived in built up areas consisting of small primitive hut dwellings.
-These were, however, not permanent communities.
+When the climate warmed, the reindeer migrated permanently North.
+In the Kempen, the vegetation changed, and as it began to establish, new species of animals appeared in the area.
+The people of the area continued to live by means of hunting and gathering, but their focus shifted to include smaller game such as birds and fish.
+As new types of edible vegetation became available, there was sufficient food to sustain the hunter gatherer population in the area.
+The stone tools used by these people were generally smaller than those used in the preceding period.
+They lived in manmade dwellings consisting of small primitive huts.
+These were, however, not yet permanent communities.